chrisglass/links/README.md

 - [We need someone who has done "it" before](https://cutlefish.substack.com/p/tbm-1852-we-need-someone-who-has?s=r) A common trap when hiring
 - [Untools](https://untools.co/) A repository of tools about communicating and other topics
 - [Hard skills get you hired, soft skills get you promoted](https://twitter.com/heykahn/status/1551556521628094465) A twitter thread about "soft" skills.
+- [A Gentler, Better way to change minds](https://www.theatlantic.com/family/archive/2022/04/arguing-with-someone-different-values/629495/) A take on convincing people

 ## Meta: other lists of links and TILs
 - [Pawel's](https://github.com/pawroman/links)